Quick Comparison — Glock 19 vs SIG P320

 Who Is the Glock 19 For?

-The Glock 19 is the compact 9mm that defined the category.
-It is the most widely carried handgun by law enforcement in America and the most popular concealed carry pistol among civilians.
-The Glock 19 is for shooters who value proven reliability, massive aftermarket support, and the confidence that comes from a 40-year track record of boring reliability.
+The Glock 19 is the compact 9mm that started it all.
+Gaston Glock designed it in 1988 as a smaller, more concealable version of the full-size Glock 17.
+It quickly became the most widely carried handgun by law enforcement officers in America — and the most popular concealed carry pistol among civilians.
+The Glock 19 is for shooters who value proven reliability, massive aftermarket support, and the confidence that comes from a 40-year track record.
+If you ask any gun store employee or firearms instructor for a one-gun recommendation, the Glock 19 is the most common answer — and for good reason.
+It is not the best at any single thing, but it is very good at everything, and that consistency has made it the standard by which all other compact 9mm pistols are judged.

 Strengths of the Glock 19